zhangzheheng12345/Lightest/README.md

 * If you want to learn what exact value the tested expression is, use macro `REQ_LOG(expected, actual, condition)`and `CHK_LOG(expected, actual, condition)`.
 * Another assertion macro is `REQ_OP(expected, actual, operation)`.
 It offers a easier way to compare the actual value and the expected value.
 You only need to give a comparing operator like `==`.
 `REQ_LOG(a, b, a==b)` equals to `REQ_OP(a, b, ==)`.
-* `REQ_ARRAY(expected, actual, expLen, actualLen, operator)` can compare two arrays.
+* `REQ_ARR(expected, actual, expLen, actualLen, operator)` can compare two arrays.
 Besides the basic information, it will also put the index of the unexpected value.

 Example: